‘Journey to the Cross’

 Palette – Installation exhibition at the National Memorial Arboretum March 2017-June 2017

-St Chad Statue – commission to create 3m bronze statue of the Patron of Lichfield Cathedral for the exterior of the Cathedral
+St Chad Statue – Peter Walker has been commissioned to create a 3m bronze statue of the Patron of Lichfield Cathedral – Saint Chad for the exterior of the Cathedral.